 Malaysia is not particularly known as a big tourist destination.
 25 million people visit the country yearly, most of which come from Asia.
 The European or American tourist usually picks countries like Indonesia, Thailand or Vietnam.
-Malaysia however is an excellent destination with a lot of variety.
+Malaysia, however, is an excellent destination with a lot of variety.
 Traveling through the country is easy with great and affordable domestic flying options.
 The 90-day free visa for Europeans and Americans is a sign of how welcome you are a supposed to other Asian countries that only give you a 30-day free visa.
 The roads are in very decent condition and hiring a car to drive around is an option that is recommended for all who love to see more of the country.

 Here are a few places to visit, including some hidden gems in Malaysia.

 How can you not visit the capital city?
 Kuala Lumpur is a city in fast development.
 The government is anticipating for the future and that is visible.
-Kuala Lumpur is mostly known for the large amount of malls.
+Kuala Lumpur is mostly known for a large number of malls.
 The larger area of Kuala Lumpur, called Klang valley, houses over 250 shopping malls, including 1 Utama, the 7th largest mall in the world.
 Other famous malls are Pavilion, Suria and Sun city.

 The second fame of Kuala Lumpur is food.
 Malaysians rarely cook at home and would rather go out to dinner.
 This has resulted in a stunning amount of restaurants and food courts.
 There are truly too many options in all price categories.